 There are plenty of lovely villages around Lake Atitlan where you can stay.
 I recommend choosing a couple you would like to visit and then checking out accommodation options.

 San Juan La Laguna: Undoubtedly this is the place to experience the arts of the area and is also a great place to do some shopping and buy some authentic souvenirs.
-There are definitely fewer tourists here than in other villages around the lake, so it can be nice to get away from all the crazy and come here for a breather.
+There are definitely fewer tourists here, so it can be nice to get away from all the crazy and come here for a breather.

 The perfect stay for backpackers and digital nomads.
 Dorm rooms start from $22.00 per night.BOOK NOW